hdknr/hdknr.github.com/src/identity/source/common/table.userinfo.response.rst

         - string
         - The End-User's preferred e-mail address.

-    *   - verified
+    *   - email_verified
         - boolean
         - True if the End-User's e-mail address has been verified; otherwise false.

     *   - gender
         - string